cilium/cilium/Documentation/install/upgrade.rst

 1.9 Upgrade Notes
 -----------------

-* Cilium has bumped the minimal kubernetes version supported to v1.12.0.
+* Cilium has bumped the minimal Kubernetes version supported to v1.12.0.
 * Connections between Hubble server and Hubble Relay instances is now secured via mutual TLS (mTLS) by default.
 Users who have opted to enable Hubble Relay in v1.8 (a beta feature) will experience disruptions of the Hubble Relay